-I disagree.
-While there are many Americans (and Australian’s) living close of the poverty line without jobs and health insurance, Americans (and Australian’s) are among the richest people on the planet.
-I find it hard to believe that all those readers were living in extreme poverty.
+I don’t think this was his intent.
+While there are many Americans (and Australian’s) living close to the poverty line without jobs and health insurance, Americans (and Australian’s) are among the richest people on the planet.
+I find it hard to believe that all those New York Times readers were living in extreme poverty.
 Yes its true his murphy bed was an expensive piece of furniture but living with only ten plates and six shirts is an option available to everyone.
-If one of these break they can be replaced at an opportunity shop.
+If one of these break they can be replaced at a charity shop, a choice that almost everyone can afford.

 One of the key points Graham Hill made is he was now living with only the things he needs and uses on a regular basis.
 Very few of us in affluent countries can truly say we live like that.

-One of the most popular gifts I gave my niece was a giant cardboard box which I made to look like a house.
-After cutting doors and windows, my husband and I painted the outside so it looked like a house.
+One of the most popular gifts I gave my three year old niece was a giant cardboard play house.
+My husband and I created a roof from the top side flaps and cut out a doors.
+We then painted the outside with climbing flowers and a red roof.
 My niece loved it and the cost was nothing except our time.